-- Care Group lessons with vertical student clusters - Year Level Connect Programs - School Assemblies and Year Level Assemblies - o During active supervision by staff within classroom and extra-curricular activities - Individual counselling and mentoring. - Indooroopilly SHS implements the following proactive and preventative processes and strate to support students to improve learning, engagement and behaviour expectations:

-- Individual support profiles developed for students with high behavioural needs, enabling staff to make the necessary adjustments to support these students consistently across all classroom and non-classroom settings - Strong pastoral care focus through Connect lessons, Year Level and Care Group forums - Explicit teaching/implementation of strategies from programs such as Bullying- No Way, Respectful Relationships and Rock and Water.
+- Year Level Connect Programs - School Assemblies and Year Level Assemblies - During active supervision by staff within classroom and extra-curricular activities - Individual counselling and mentoring. - Indooroopilly SHS implements the following proactive and preventative processes and strategies to support students to improve learning, engagement and behaviour expectations: - Individual support profiles developed for students with high behavioural needs, enabling staff to make the necessary adjustments to support these students consistently across all classroom and non-classroom settings - Strong pastoral care focus through Connect lessons and Student Summits - Explicit teaching/implementation of strategies from programs such as Bullying- No Way, Respectful Relationships and Rock and Water.